Searching the Literature

 by Colleen M. Kuusinen, Assistant Director for SoTL

 SoTL projects are always situated in what we know about teaching and learning as well as the discipline.
-Vanderbilt's Center for Teaching and Learning has a comprehensive SoTL-specific research guide that is a gold mine of information (also UGA library's own resource guide for searching the educational literature).
-Highlighted here a few of the most important things from theses guide as well as a few tips that have helped other SoTL researchers find their way: which educational databases to search, how to identify relevant search terms, and a brief orientation to higher education and SoTL journals.
+The University of Calgary has a comprehensive SoTL guide that is a gold mine of information (also UGA library's own resource guide for searching the educational literature).
+Highlighted here a few of the most important things from theses guide as well as a few tips that have helped other SoTL researchers find their way: literature databases, how to identify relevant search terms, and a brief orientation to higher education and SoTL journals.

 It's good practice to try many different search terms related to your area of inquiry, framework for teaching and learning, or methodology in order to find relevant literature.
 Moreover, trying search terms at different levels of specificity may be helpful.
 For example, the term "active learning" covers a broad range of simple, short teaching strategies (e.g., writing to learn, or think-pair-shares) to more complex teaching pedagogies (e.g., case-based learning, project-based learning).
 In July 2017, searching ERIC for the term "active learning" yielded 7,685 results with an incredible range of foci: faculty perceptions of active learning, the impact of active learning on student teachers' competence, how to get active in large lectures, whether peer interaction is necessary for active learning.... so, narrowing your focus can help you find more relevant literature.
 A few ways to narrow your focus are: